Clock Striker: Shonen Manga's First Black Female Protagonist

 MyFutprint founder, Frederick L. Jones, claimed the title of "[Cast is] the first Black female hero in shonen manga."
-Many article sources have went on to confirm this as fact: Screen Rant, Black Nerd Problems, Comicbook.com, and Anime News Network.
+Many article sources have gone on to confirm this as fact: Screen Rant, Black Nerd Problems, Comicbook.com, and Anime News Network.

-Although the magazine and publisher have been getting prejudiced comments since origination, Clock Striker went especially viral on Twitter for a 2022 tweet from artist, WhytManga, saying “shonen manga’s first Black female protagonist is here…” From this one tweet, came days of a thread and responses.
+Although the magazine and publisher have been getting prejudiced comments since origination, Clock Striker went especially viral on Twitter for a 2022 tweet from artist, WhytManga, saying "shonen manga's first Black female protagonist is here…" From this one tweet, came days of a thread and responses.
 The primary replies were: (1) support and excitement to see a Black female protagonist in shonen, and (2) racism, including tweets like the main character with blonde hair and blue eyes.
 The company has been met with resistance for defining their series as a "manga."
 However, one of their titles "Underground" by JR De Bard has been recognized as "manga" by the 18th Annual Japan International Manga Awards in 2025 and was given the Bronze Award.
-Also, from October 26, 2023, to February 18, 2024, the Clock Striker manga was on display in Kyoto Manga Museum’s Comics in Francophone Africa Exhibit.
+Also, from October 26, 2023, to February 18, 2024, the Clock Striker manga was on display in Kyoto Manga Museum's Comics in Francophone Africa Exhibit.
 The manga Clock Striker has become one of the most popular non-Japanese manga globally, including Japan.

 Awards

 In 2023, Clock Striker won the VLA's Graphic Novel Diversity Award Youth Honor.
 In 2024, the manga was awarded as one of the Great Graphic Novels for Teens by the YALSA.
 The year culminated with the manga getting a nomination for the TLA 2024 Mavericks List.

+In 2022, the manga was nominated for the Dwayne McDuffie Award for Diversity in Comics.